 An experienced senior leader in education, Robert has both strategic and operational expertise in financial management, Human Resources and facilities management along with comprehensive knowledge of Governance and safeguarding processes in schools.
 He has worked in schools for the last fifteen years and has most recently provided extensive school business management leadership across all age ranges from nursery to post-16 education.
 Robert was appointed to Three Spires Trust in January 2021, and leads day to day operations across the Trust.

 Robert’s experience is recognised professionally by the Institute of Administrative Management and the Institute of Workplace and Facilities Management.
 Outside of work Robert serves as a school governor and previously volunteered as a member of the special constabulary with Staffordshire Police for over 11years.
-Robert is an active member of church life, serving as a youth leader and a member of the local PCC.
+Robert is an active member of church life, and a member of the local PCC.

 Aimee’s passion is to grow great teachers; teachers who can have a positive and lasting impact on the lives of students.
 The quality of education is at the top of her agenda; she wants teachers to become the very best version of themselves; supporting them to make the next steps in their career but also creating a culture that encourages them to stay and grow with us as a trust.

 With more than 12 years’ experience in education, Aimee has developed a robust knowledge and understanding of teaching and learning, supporting a number of schools both within the Trust and across the county to transform their educational experiences.
 She holds SLE status for both English and Teaching and Learning and over the years, has supported many schools in different contexts.